MLPlatformWebsite/website/_pages/about.md

 ---
-layout: jumbotron-container
+layout: flow
 title: About Machine Learning Platform
 description: >-
   The machine learning platform is part of the Linaro Artificial Intelligence Initiative and is the home for open-source software libraries (Arm NN and Arm Compute Library) that optimise the execution of machine learning workloads on Arm-based processors.
 permalink: /about/
 jumbotron:
   title: About
-    darken: true
-    description: ""
-    triangle-divider: true
-    background-image: /assets/images/content/ml-banner.jpg
+  image: /assets/images/content/ml-banner.jpg
 ---

 <div class="col-xs-12" markdown="1">
 ## What is the machine learning platform?